Battlecruiser vs Protoss l StarCraft 2: Legacy of the Void Ladder l Crank – StarCraft eSports

 Planets Starcraft – Char

-Char was once one of the thirteen core worlds of the Confederacy, but the planet is best known as the primary hive of the alien Zerg.
+Char was once one of the thirteen core of the Confederacy, but the planet is best known as the primary hive of the alien Zerg.
 After its discovery, Char turned out to be an inhospitable, volcanic planet; Ash covered much of the surface, obscuring the corrosive atmosphere.
 Extremely high levels of cosmic rays make the environment all the more dangerous.

 Starcraft Units – Marine

-Marines are the first line of defense for most worlds in the Koprulu Sector.
+Marines are the line of defense for most worlds in the Koprulu Sector.
 In the days of the old Confederacy, the vast majority of Marines were criminals or rebels who underwent mandatory neural rehabilitation.
 These fearless soldiers, freed from any obligation or ideology, were willing to defend the interests of the Confederacy with their lives.

 Starcraft Missions – Fire in the Sky